DanMorriss/jazz-platform/README.md

 [Back to top](<#contents>)
 ### Responsiveness Test

-Responsive testing was done using [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) and [Responsive Design Checker](https://www.responsivedesignchecker.com/) and real-world tests were carried out on an MacBook Pro 16-inch and iPhone 13.
+Responsive testing was done using [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) and [Responsive Design Checker](https://www.responsivedesignchecker.com/) and real-world tests were carried out on a MacBook Pro 16-inch and iPhone 13.
 - All navigation links on all pages work as expected
 - All social links work on all pages work as expected
 - Link to all external band member's sites work, opening up in a new tab
 - All the images render correctly
-- There is no witespace around the page
+- There is no whitespace around the page

 #### Contact Form
 - First Name needs to be filled in
 - Last Name needs to be filled in
 - Email address needs to be filled in including an @ symbol
-- An Instrument option need to be selected
+- An Instrument option needed to be selected
-- Once the form is filled in correctly you are succesfully sent to the success page
+- Once the form is filled in correctly you are successfully sent to the success page

 [Back to top](<#contents>)
 ### Browser Compatibility

 The site was tested on the following browsers without any issues.
-Functuanility and responsivness were consistant across browsers.
+Functionality and responsiveness were consistent across browsers.
 - Google Chrome
 - Safari
 - Firefox